Spoken-tutorial/Spoken-Analytics-System/README.md

 Visit http://127.0.0.1:8000/dashboard in your browser to get to visualization page.

 * Note :
-You can only see the visualization of dashboard page, events, event analysis, foss, visitor activity and visitor path page till now, because data for other pages is not being calculated yet.
+You can only see the visualization of dashboard page, events, event analysis, foss, visitor activity, visitor path page, came from activity and page view activity till now, because data for other pages is not being calculated yet.